DavidHunsaker/gorilla-groove/frontend/README.md

 1) Install `npm` / `node`
 2) Run `npm install` from the root of the this project (the frontend part)
-3) Build the files to serve with `npx webpack` (you may need to add the nodejs folder to your path if npx is not found)
+3) Build the files to serve with `npx webpack` (you may need to add the nodejs folder to your path if npx is not found, or via npm scripts with `npm run build`

 You're done.
 The files are served from the backend server.
 As long as the backend is running you can see the frontend on localhost:8080

 While developing, I recommend running `npx webpack --mode development --watch` and leaving that running.
+The script `npm run start` will do this, too.